jo-hoe/video-to-podcast-service/README.md

 - create `index.html` with all podcasts and qr codes
 - provide ticketing return/progression via api
 - set length in podcast
+- allow to set the target name of the podcast channel via api

 ## Relevant Links